-4 alternatives to dried blood spotting
+4 alternatives to dried blood spot cards

 Dried blood spot (DBS) blood collection techniques have long been salient in blood analysis research.
 They can reduce costs, and they provide ethical advantages and higher sample retention.